juanmiguelnz/aws-sap-c01/💾 storage/RDS.md

 * When failure heppens the CNAME will then failover to the stand-by replica instance
 * Standy-by cannot be used or accessed directly unless a failure happens
 * Same region only
+* Backup are taken from the stand-by instance which removes performance impact from the primary instance
 * Not available to Free-tier

 ## Backups